 The following diagram illustrates the architecture of the Power BI Premium infrastructure:

-The connection to the Power BI Premium infrastructure can be done in a number of ways, depending on the user scenario.
+The connection to the Power BI Premium infrastructure can be done in many ways, depending on the user scenario.
 Power BI Premium clients can be a user's browser, a regular Power BI back end, direct connections via XMLA clients, ARM APIs, etc.

 The Power BI Premium infrastructure in an Azure region consists of multiple Power BI Premium clusters (the minimum is one).
-The majority of the Premium resources are encapsulated inside a cluster (for instance, compute), and there are some common regional resources (for example, metadata storage).
+Most Premium resources are encapsulated inside a cluster (for instance, compute), and there are some common regional resources (for example, metadata storage).
 Premium infrastructure allows two ways of achieving horizontal scalability in a region: increasing resources inside clusters and/or adding more clusters on demand as needed (if cluster resources are approaching their limits).

 The backbone of each cluster are compute resources managed by Virtual Machine Scale Sets and Azure Service Fabric.
 Virtual Machine Scale Sets and Service Fabric allow fast and painless increase of compute nodes as usage grows and orchestrates the deployment, management, and monitoring of Power BI Premium services and applications.

-There are many surrounding resources which ensure a secure and reliable infrastructure: load balancers, virtual networks, network security groups, service bus, storage, etc. Any secrets, keys, and certificates required for Power BI Premium are managed by Azure Key Vault exclusively.
-Any authentication is done via integration with Azure AD exclusively.
+There are many surrounding resources that ensure a secure and reliable infrastructure: load balancers, virtual networks, network security groups, service bus, storage, etc. Any secrets, keys, and certificates required for Power BI Premium are managed by Azure Key Vault exclusively.
+Any authentication is done via integration with Microsoft Entra ID (previously known as Azure Active Directory) exclusively.

 Back-end nodes provide most of the Power BI Premium capabilities and features.